Succulent Turning Pink: Reasons & Easy Fix

 Nutrient Deficiency

-Finally, a nutrient deficiency can also cause a succulent to turn pink or red.
+Finally, a nutrient deficiency can also cause a succulent have pink tinges on them.
 Succulents require a balanced mix of nutrients to stay healthy, and a lack of certain nutrients can cause discoloration and other health issues.

 If you suspect that your succulent is suffering from a nutrient deficiency, try fertilizing it with a balanced fertilizer specifically designed for succulents.